 PhD in History of Art

 The PhD in History of Art is a three year research degree offering the opportunity for independent research under the supervision of an expert departmental member of staff.
 The Department of History of Art has expertise and welcomes candidates in many areas of history of art and architectural research, but is unable to offer places to candidates for whom no supervisor is available.
-Applicants are admitted who meet the course requirements and whose research interests match those of an available member of the academic staff.
+Applicants are admitted who meet the course requirements and whose research interests match those of an available established University Teaching Officer.
 The Department does not offer a taught PhD programme, unlike, for example, many North American Universities.

 As well as the research and skills training programme offered by the Department, candidates have the opportunity to attend appropriate courses in associated skills, such as modern languages, palaeography, the use of bibliographic and other databases, and computer skills.